Some of the most common (and beloved!) poses in yoga include traditional hip openers…but these poses may not be serving your post-baby body.

 As a new yoga teacher I LOVED putting people into some long hip openers.
-Think half-pigeon and Baddha Konasana, poses where legs are externally rotating to open the hips.
+Think half-pigeon and Baddha Konasana, poses where the legs externally rotate to open the hips.

 Pregnancy As An Injury

 In many ways, pregnancy acts like an injury to the body.

 Pregnancy creates muscular imbalances that destabilize parts of the body.

 Most notably, the core and pelvic floor get weak, and the back and hip flexors overwork (and get tight) to compensate.

 In an ideal world, the core creates stability for the spine and pelvis (among other jobs).

 The muscle tone in your core keeps your spine from being too loosy-goosy.
 This prevents herniated discs and other back issues that we don’t want.

 The abdominals also stabilize the pelvis from above and keep the pelvis from shifting around with every step we take.